billynoodle/cursor-auto-rules-agile-workflow/.ai/epic-1/story-1/story-1e.story.md

   - Profit margin analysis
   - Expense categorization
 - All tooltips will include quantifiable context (industry benchmarks, metrics, etc.) to help users understand the significance of their answers

-### March 17, 2024 - UI Component Implementation
-- Successfully implemented core UI components using Radix UI
-- Created comprehensive theme system with CSS variables
-- Implemented and tested:
-  - RadioGroup component for question answers
-  - Tooltip component for help text
-  - Progress component for completion tracking
-  - Accordion component for collapsible sections
-- All components are fully accessible, typed, and styled
-- Theme system provides consistent design tokens across the application
-- Components are ready for integration with the questionnaire interface

-### Next Steps
-- Integrate UI components with the questionnaire state management
-- Implement remaining UI components for results presentation
-- Add animations and transitions
-- Test responsive layouts across different devices